 The siblings, well… that was a different story.
-The sister that was always there for me had passed away a couple years before – and the other two … well, they generally act as if I died after my conviction.
-Even after more than a decade of time – and numerous attempts to mend the bridge – it is still in tatters.
+The sister that was always there for me had passed away a couple years before – and the other two … well, they generally act as if I had died after my conviction.
+Even after more than a decade of time – and numerous attempts to mend the bridge – it is still in broken down tatters.
 One sibling is willing to converse – so long as it centers around the care of our mom, while the other hasn’t spoken a word in my direction since 2006.
-While it’s not optimal – I also know I have found people that treat me so much better than they ever did – and that’s good enough for now.
-I still hope that one day we will mend the family but I don’t let it consume me or negatively influence my behavior.
+While it’s not optimal – but – I also know I have found people that treat me so much better than they ever did – and that’s good enough for now.
+I still hope that one day we will mend the family but I don’t really let the idea consume me or negatively influence my behavior.
 It’s simply something I’ve had to adapt to – basically by adopting new people as family members as I’ve moved forward in life.
 A family does not have to be based on blood, guys… – I promise you – you can find the right people that will help you build yourself up.
 Put yourself out there in positive social situations that align with your goals and surprise yourself!

 Unfortunately, I still have some difficulty making new friends.
 As an awkward person that is terribly anxious – it’s slow going, to say the least.
 But I get by with enough social interaction to not lose my mind entirely.
 Online support groups have helped – #FelonsAreHumans on Facebook has quite a few good people in it – that understand everything felons experience.
 The various Reddit forums have been quite inspiring as well and have brought me into contact with very interesting people.
 If you’re similarly awkward – try these platforms to reach out.